phra/phra.github.io/posts/rustbuster.md

 ### Bonus: CircleCI integration

 Are you interested in integrating a CI pipeline in a Rust project?
 I wrote a generic [CircleCI configuration](https://github.com/phra/rustbuster/blob/master/.circleci/config.yml) for Rust projects that you can reuse with yours.
-See in action [here](https://circleci.com/gh/phra/workflows/rustbuster/tree/master).
+See it in action [here](https://circleci.com/gh/phra/workflows/rustbuster/tree/master).

 [back](../)